 Public health are leading on or contributing to a number of key workstreams in the Wellbeing plans, including Cardiff Child Friendly City, and healthy travel in Cardiff and the Vale.
-The latter includes contributing to the development of the Clean Air Strategy for Cardiff, and developing and implementing a healthy travel charter for public sector organisations.
+The latter includes contributing to the development of the Clean Air Strategy for Cardiff, and developing and implementing Healthy Travel Charters for public sector organisations.